Terms of trade

-5.3.1 It will be your duty to take all reasonable care of the Goods, to store them separately and keep them ascertainable.
+5.3.1 It will be your duty to take all reasonable care of the Goods, to store them separately and keep them ascertainable and chilled.

 5.3.2 We authorise you to use or sell the Goods for full consideration in the ordinary course of your business.
 We may revoke this authority at any time and with immediate effect by sending you notice in writing by e-mail or other means.